machbase/machbase/content/en/neo/tutorials/webapp-http.md

 If you are using previous version of machbase-neo, please update it or use your favorite editor instead.

 {{< figure src="../img/simple-webapp-1.jpg" width="600px" >}}

+Edit and save html file, open in web browser by click ► button on left top corner of the editor.

 ## Write data